Hungarian Rhapsody No. 2

-Hungarian Rhapsody No. 2 in C-sharp minor, S.244/2, is the second in a set of 19 Hungarian Rhapsodies by composer Franz Liszt, published in 1851, and is by far the most famous of the set.
+Cover of first edition score of this piece, 1851.

-In both the original piano solo form and in the orchestrated version this composition has enjoyed widespread use in animated cartoons.
-Its themes have also served as the basis of several popular songs.
+Hungarian Rhapsody No. 2 in C-sharp minor, S.244/2, is the second in a set of 19 such rhapsodies for piano solo by Franz Liszt.
+Composed in 1847, it is perhaps the most famous of the set, which was published four years later.
+In 1860, together with Franz Doppler, the composer orchestrated the work (shifting its key up to D minor) along with five others from the nineteen, and these orchestrations were published in 1875.
+In both its original and orchestrated versions, the Hungarian Rhapsody No. 2 has enjoyed much use in animated cartoons and its themes have been the basis of several songs.

 Background

 The Hungarian-born composer and pianist Franz Liszt was strongly influenced by the music heard in his youth, particularly Hungarian folk music, with its unique gypsy scale, rhythmic spontaneity and direct, seductive expression.
 These elements would eventually play a significant role in Liszt's compositions.
 Although this prolific composer's works are highly varied in style, a relatively large part of his output is nationalistic in character, the Hungarian Rhapsodies being an ideal example.

 Composed in 1847 and dedicated to Count László Teleki, Hungarian Rhapsody No. 2 was first published as a piano solo in 1851 by Bartholf Senff.
 Its immediate success and popularity on the concert stage led to an orchestrated version, arranged (together with five other rhapsodies) in 1857–1860 by the composer in collaboration with Franz Doppler, and published by Schuberth in 1874–1875.
 In addition to the orchestral version, the composer arranged a piano duet version in 1874, published by Schuberth the following year.

 Offering an outstanding contrast to the serious and dramatic lassan, the following friska holds enormous appeal for audiences, with its simple alternating tonic and dominant harmonization, its energetic, toe-tapping rhythms, and breathtaking "pianistics".

 Most unusual in this composition is the composer's invitation for the performer to perform a cadenza, although most pianists choose to decline the invitation.
 Marc-André Hamelin composed a cadenza that has since become famous for its originality, musicality and playfulness, and Sergei Rachmaninoff also wrote a famous cadenza for his interpretation.
 Liszt himself wrote several cadenzas for his pupils' performances of the piece, but they were rarely performed.
 Other pianists have arranged their own versions of the Rhapsody with changes beyond that of simply adding a cadenza, most notably Vladimir Horowitz in 1953.